natalie-cheng/my-site/README.md

 [website link](https://www.nataliercheng.com/)

 ## urgent to do:
-- fulcrum gt description
+- mucollective page
-- gesturecraft content
+- chronicles of dido page

 ## to do:
 - about section pictures?